e3o8o/triggerr/docs/02_architecture/05_ESCROW_ARCHITECTURE_STRATEGY.md

 **Our Philosophy**: Use the blockchain for what it excels at—**secure, transparent, and automated settlement**—while keeping complex, dynamic business logic on our **flexible and scalable application layer**.

 The on-chain component (whether it's a PayGo primitive or our own smart contract) acts as a simple, trusted vault.
 Our backend application acts as the "brain," orchestrating how and when that vault is used.
-This model provides the optimal balance of trust, security, cost-efficiency, and development speed, enabling us to support a vast range of complex financial products.
+This model provides the optimal balance of trust, security, cost-efficiency, and development speed, enabling us to support a vast range of complex financial products while leveraging Nevada's blockchain-friendly regulatory environment.

+### **Regulatory Advantages of Hybrid Approach**
+*   **Entity Separation**: Escrow operations isolated within appropriate corporate entities (Parametrigger Inc. for platform, Triggerr Direct LLC for insurance risk)
+*   **Nevada Blockchain Laws**: Benefits from NRS 719 blockchain-friendly legislation and reduced regulatory burden
+*   **Innovation Sandbox**: 24-month regulatory relief for innovative escrow mechanisms
+*   **Liability Isolation**: Smart contract risks separated from insurance operations through entity structure

 ---